XRM-OSS/Xrm-WebApi-Client/README.md

     });
 ```

+#### Clear Lookup value
+If you're trying to clear a lookup value using an update with a null value, it might very well be, that it simply does nothing, or fails with an error such as `Property _pub_field_value cannot be updated to null.
+The reference property can only be deleted`.
+In this case, you can not use an update request for clearing the lookup.

+Take a look at the [delete single property](#delete-single-property) section.

 ### Delete
 Delete requests are supported.
 You have to pass the entity logical name, and ID of the record to delete: